openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 The userTags field is intended to be set at install time and is considered immutable.
 Components that respect this field must only ever add tags that they retrieve from this field to cloud resources, they must never remove tags from the existing underlying cloud resource even if the tags are removed from this field(despite it being immutable).

 If the userTags field is changed post-install, there is no guarantee about how an in-cluster operator will respond to the change.
 Some operators may reconcile the change and change tags on the AWS resource.
 Some operators may ignore the change.
 However, if tags are removed from userTags, the tag will not be removed from the AWS resource.

-### Updated design details

-A new field `propagateUserTags` is added in GA release version.
-The `experimentalPropagateUserTags` field will be deprecated.
-In future release versions, `experimentalPropagateUserTags` will be removed.
-When both fields are set, `experimentalPropagateUserTags` takes precedence.

 ### User Stories